 That was a few weeks ago.
 That was before coronavirus.
 Things are different now.

-Now, socially isolated in my apartment, not allowed to go out and meet people and have new experiences, I find myself looking at her photo more and wondering more about her life.
+Now, socially isolated in my apartment, not allowed to go out and meet people and have new experiences, I find myself looking at her photo more and more and wondering about her life.
 She was 23 in 1918, the year of the infamous 1918 flu.
 She was in her 40s when the polio epidemic happened.
 And in her 80s during the AIDs epidemic.
-What was it like for her to live through a pandemic?
+What was it like for her to live through those uncertain times?
 Was she worried about her parents and picking up groceries for them?

-In the photo she is young, late teens or early twenties, unaware of the long life she would live, and the loved ones she would lose much too soon (she lost her husband, father, favorite uncle, and son all in a tragic two-year window, although it was not an infectious disease that took their lives but heart attacks or cancer).
+In the photo she is young, late teens or early twenties, unaware of the long life she would live (two days short of 99), and the loved ones she would lose much too soon (she would lose her husband, son, father, and favorite uncle all in a tragic two-year window to heart attacks or cancer).
 I gaze back at her, wondering what thoughts are behind her steely gaze and hope that strength is in me too.